JulianKnodt/pars3d/readme.md

 The one downside is that now there is more code to maintain.
 I believe this trade-off is worth it though.

+### Shortcomings:

+This library may allocate more than necessary when deserializing.
+For many applications, deserialization is the final step, but if I/O is done in a long-living process this may be slower than necessary.